 Construction laborers perform tasks involving physical labor wherever anything is being built or demolished, such as (but not limited to) homes, commercial buildings, high rises, highways, tunnels, and bridges.
 Although many construction jobs are indoors, most require working outdoors.
 An applicant for laborer positions should expect to work in the extremes of summer or winter.

-Physical strength is required to move construction materials where needed on the job site, and to maneuver and operate hand and power tools such as air hammers, earth tampers, cement mixers, circular saws, power generators, and a variety of other equipment.
+Physical strength is required to move construction materials where it is needed on the job site, and to maneuver and operate hand and power tools such as air hammers, earth tampers, cement mixers, circular saws, power generators, and a wide variety of other equipment.

 Other responsibilities may include cleaning-up around the job site, digging trenches to bury electrical conduits and water pipes, and erecting and disassembling scaffolding.